marvelbark2/ryo-js/readme.md

 ```
 ### Middleware:
 You can add middleware by adding a file in root of the project: **middleware.(ts|js)**
-You can also have catch errors by using last argument of the middleware function which could be null
+You can also have catch errors by using last argument of the middleware function which could be null.
+You can also add structure to init stuff like database connection or other stuff. by exporting init function
 #### Example:

 ```js